JKU-ICG/AOS/README.md

 > Source: [Video on YouTube](https://www.youtube.com/watch?v=kyKVQYG-j7U) | [FLIR](https://www.flir.com/discover/cores-components/researchers-develop-search-and-rescue-technology-that-sees-through-forest-with-thermal-imaging/)

-This repository contains software modules for drone-based search and rescue applications with airborne optical sectioning, as discussed in our [publications](#publications) and news (#news).
+This repository contains software modules for drone-based search and rescue applications with airborne optical sectioning, as discussed in our [publications](#publications).
 They are made available under a [dual licence model](#license).

+This work is sponsored and supported by variaty of institutions (see and [sponsors] (#sponsors).
+See and [news] (#news) for latest updates.

 ## Contacts